pudly/schmopera-hugo/content/articles/puppetry-and-opera.md

 related_companies = []
 related_people = []
 short_description = "\"The biggest thing is believing yourself that the character is real, is alive.
-Then it draws on your own experiences, your own emotions, in order to communicate.\"" slug = "puppetry-and-opera" title = "Puppetry and opera" youtube_url = ""
+Then it draws on your own experiences, your own emotions, in order to communicate.\"" slug = "thomas-guthrie-on-puppetry-and-opera-its-really-magical" title = "Thomas Guthrie on puppetry and opera: \"It's really magical.\"" youtube_url = ""

 +++